The story of creating the MVP of Unicorn Platform – the landing page generator for startups.

 Web development evolves fast: we got sweet standards, a bunch of great tools and services.
 But the process of creating a website could and should be more affordable.

+I’m on my way to improve the website building process.
 That is why it was easy for me to come up to the idea.
+I build Unicorn Platform – the landing page builder for startups.

 Here is the report of what it took to make an MVP.
 I tracked my time because I’m working on improving my productivity.
 I want to share the exact amounts of hours spend on development with you.